-The Type of Service is used to indicate the quality of the service desired; this may be thought of as selecting among Interactive, Bulk, or Real Time, for example.
+The Type of Service is used to indicate the quality of the service desired.
 The type of service is an abstract or generalized set of parameters which characterize the service choices provided in the networks that make up the internet.
 This type of service indication is to be used by gateways to select the actual transmission parameters for a particular network, the network to be used for the next hop, or the next gateway when routing an internet datagram.

-The Time to Live is an indication of the lifetime of an internet datagram.
+The Time to Live is an indication of an upper bound on the lifetime of an internet datagram.
 It is set by the sender of the datagram and reduced at the points along the route where it is processed.
 If the time to live reaches zero before the internet datagram reaches its destination, the internet datagram is destroyed.
 The time to live can be thought of as a self destruct time limit.

 The Options provide for control functions needed or useful in some situations but unnecessary for the most common communications.
-The options include provisions for timestamps, error reports, and special routing.
+The options include provisions for timestamps, security, and special routing.